So Long, Summer: A Photographic Tribute to the Cottage

 Cindy Bartoli of Ontario writes: “When purchasing a new sit-on-top kayak, I had two requirements: it needed to be stable and I had to have room for my dogs.
 My daughter and her friend ensured it met both with flying colours.”
-Thanks for sharing, Cindy!

 This shot captures everything we love about cottage life: nature, stillness and oh-so beautiful sunsets.
 Brett McMillan writes: “Getting home to New Brunswick after spending a week in the big city of Toronto was a relief.”

 What a majestic sight!
 Colleen McConville of Ontario captured this shot of a duck family on Morrison Lake, Muskoka.

 Discover more awesome things you didn’t know were in Canada.